 Instructions

 - Ladle the hot huckleberry jam into sterilized jars, leaving ½" headspace.
-Wipe the glass jar rims with a damp cloth or napkin and hand-tighten the lids.
+Wipe the glass jar rims with a damp cloth or paper towel then add lids and screw bands hand-tight.

-- Add jars to a canner filled with water and make sure the water level is at least a few inches over the jars.
-Process the jam in boiling water for a minimum of 10 minutes, adding 5 additional minutes for every 1000' above 3000' in elevation.
+- Add jars to a canner filled with hot water and make sure the water level is at least a few inches over the jars.
+Process the jam in boiling water for a minimum of 10 minutes over medium-high heat.

 Notes